QuentinRa/oneaudit/README.md

 * Add the last route for WhiteIntel
 * Clean censored passwords
 * Firstnames/Lastnames ending with ".."
-* Remove description for subcommands
-* Fix "action" not being required
 * Identify if the login is verified or not
 * Merge search results with lookup results
 * Add sleep of 5 seconds between rocket reach searches